 |IMED 790 Seminar: Topics in Addiction Medicine||O'Malley/Barry||Year 2||24|

-DAHRS Scholars will attend the Core Substance Abuse Seminar in Addictions Psychiatry.
-This course covers core material on the neurobiology of alcohol and drug abuse, animal behavioral models and behavioral pharmacology, neuroimaging, and genetics of addictive disorders.
+DAHRS Scholars will attend the Core Substance Misuse Seminar in Addictions Psychiatry.
+This course covers core material on the neurobiology of alcohol and drug misuse, animal behavioral models and behavioral pharmacology, neuroimaging, and genetics of addictive disorders.
 K12

 |IMED 630: Ethical and Practical Issues in Clinical Investigation||Binder||Fall Semester; Year 2||15|